jainnielyn/100-days-of-code/r2-log.md

 Went back to the Miwok project, next task is to add the little audio files for each word.
 Action plan: Add play button to the UI, save all the res files, modify Word class to relate the audio file to the correct word and set the onclick listener/method to play audio file.

 ### R1D4
+So I had a choice how to implement the audio segment - either do it without tutorials, or with tutorials.
+I chose to do it without... but getting the play button just right was taking more time and energy than it should have!

+Went back and picked to do it with tutorials instead.
+Oddly, they don't start with adding the play button (although on previews the play button is already there?)
+They instead ask the students to just play an audio file no matter which item on the ListView is clicked.

+I can't quite focus as my brain is still trying to figure out how to place the play button.
+NOW I have it onscreen atleast, but it looks bad as it's another different square.
+It should just be floating on top of (overlay?) to the block of list item.

 ### R1D5
 ### R1D6
 ### R1D7